Hypospadias: Epigenetic inheritance hypothesis

-When one identical twin is born with hypospadias, his identical twin also has the trait only 25% of the time, despite sharing their genes and prenatal hormonal environment.
+When one identical twin is born with hypospadias, the other identical twin also has the trait only 25% of the time, despite sharing their genes and prenatal hormonal environment.
 Animal studies have found that androgen antagonists during early fetal development cause elevated rates of hypospadias and cryptorchidism, however, in humans these traits rarely occur together.
 In addition, levels of circulating testosterone overlap for both male and female fetuses throughout fetal development.
 Rice et al. have proposed that sexually dimorphic development occurs through epigenetic markers which are laid down during stem cell development, which blunt androgen signalling in XX fetuses, and boost sensitivity in XY fetuses.
-If this marks are sexually antagonistic, and if a subset of these epigenetic marks carry over generations, they are expected to produce mosaicism of sexual development in opposite-sex offspring, sometimes producing hypospadias or cryptorchidism when passed from a mother to son (feminizing the external genitalia).
+If these markers are sexually antagonistic, and if a subset of these epigenetic marks carry over generations, they are expected to produce mosaicism of sexual development in opposite-sex offspring, sometimes producing hypospadias or cryptorchidism when passed from a mother to son (feminizing the external genitalia).
 Two small sample studies in 2012 and 2013 found changes in the transcriptome and methylome of hypospadias patients.
 A 2022 study found additional evidence of atypical epigenetic methylation in foreskin tissue of hypospadias patients.
 Rice's model requires further testing with currently available technology to support or falsify it.